 - At 12.6 miles bear right and proceed to a gate at 13.7 miles.
 There is parking to the side of the road before the gate.
 The trailhead is approximately .5 miles along the road.

+I hope you liked my favorites hikes in Moosehead Lake.
 Have you hiked any of these peaks?
 What time of year did you go?
 Let us know in the comments section.

 Happy trails from Maine!